Uncover the story behind the 'Biggest Heist Ever' — a gripping new Netflix documentary! Watch the trailer.

 Lichtenstein and Morgan pled guilty to money laundering conspiracy charges in August 2023, and Lichtenstein admitted to being the original hacker responsible for the Bitfinex breach.
 Their arrest and subsequent investigation captivated the public due to the couple’s unconventional online personas and the staggering amount of stolen cryptocurrency involved.

 In August 2016, as set forth in the detailed criminal complaint, Lichtenstein stole 119,754 BTC (then worth approximately USD 71 million).
-In 2022, just before Lichtenstein and Morgan were arrested for laundering the proceeds of the 2016 theft, law enforcement was able to seize approximately 94,000 BTC (then worth USD 3.6 million) —which is the largest seizure in the history of the United States.
+In 2022, just before Lichtenstein and Morgan were arrested for laundering the proceeds of the 2016 theft, law enforcement was able to seize approximately 94,000 BTC (then worth USD 3.6 billion) —which is the largest seizure in the history of the United States.

 After the arrests, law enforcement continued to investigate; and with the help of the defendants, additional seizures of US currency, gold coins, BTC, ETH, USDC, USDT, and other assets — all connected to the original theft — were made.
 Due to the additional seized assets and increased price of cryptocurrencies, the government has recovered approximately USD 10 billion in assets, according to forfeiture documents filed in court.